 Consider retiring the old refrigerator in your basement or garage.

-Refrigerators over 10 years old could be costing you about $100 per year to run.
-If you need a second refrigerator year round, replace the old one with a new ENERGY STAR certified unit and save about $40 a year in operating costs.
+Refrigerators over 10 years old could be costing you about $110 per year to run.
+If you need a second refrigerator year round, replace the old one with a new ENERGY STAR certified unit and save more than $50 a year in operating costs.

 Now’s the Time to Flip Your Fridge and Save!